Emergency Dental Care

 Continue reading for more information on what is considered a dental emergency or call our Westfield, Indiana office immediately at 317-896-5009 if urgent assistance is required!

 Types of Dental Emergencies

 So, what constitutes a dental emergency?
 When a toothache or another dental emergency strikes, the emergency dentists at Westfield Dental Center are trained to quickly respond by connecting you with a dentist who can give prompt relief.
-We handle a wide range of emergency dental issues, including:
+We handle a wide range of emergency dental issues, which may include: